 Thank you for stopping by to learn more about becoming a Catholic Christian.
 No doubt, God has already been at work in your life, drawing you closer to Himself and His Church.
-Have a look around this page, if you would like more information, please call Amy at 616-866-2577 ext 220.
+Have a look around this page, if you would like more information, please contact Fr.
+Andrew Ayers at firstname.lastname@example.org.

 Are you interested in becoming Catholic?
 Are you searching for: